 4.01 Exception – In the case of a league exemption, players on a given team may be granted an unlimited ability to have a courtesy runner applied to them.
 This exemption does not discount the team’s ability to use the provisions of 4.01.
-There are two types of exemptions that will be granted – permanent and temporary. (a) Permanent – There will be no restrictions on this exemption, if the player wishes to run in a game, it will not impact the team’s ability to courtesy for them later at no charge. (b) Temporary – In this case, the player must declare at the start of the game if they are using the exemption or not.
+There are two types of exemptions that will be granted – permanent and temporary. (a) Permanent – There will be no restrictions on this exemption, if the player wishes to run in a game, it will not impact the team’s ability to courtesy for them later at no charge.
+A runner running from a position parallel to home plate at the backstop may be designated, that runner can only run once the ball is hit. (b) Temporary – In this case, the player must declare at the start of the game if they are using the exemption or not.
 If they elect to do so, they MUST be substituted each time they reach base.
 If they elect not to do so, the team will be charged a courtesy runner should they ever elect to do so within the game.
 This election must be made prior to the game commencing.

 4.02 – A courtesy runner replaces the batter after the batter has safely reached a base.

 4.03 – Sliding is permitted at all bases, except home plate

 4.04 – Stepping on the strike mat by a runner shall be ruled an automatic out

 4.05 – Except in the case of rounding the base, stepping on the white portion of first base, and not the orange safety portion, shall be ruled an automatic out.